a Magic: The Gathering format

 104. Edge of Eternities

-and every future Standard-legal set, sold in draftable boosters, with no copyrights other than Wizards’s.
+and every future Standard-legal set, sold in draftable boosters, with no copyrights other than Wizards of the Coast’s.

 Any reference or content present on this website related to the game Magic: The Gathering is copyright Wizards of the Coast and is permitted on this site under their Fan Content Policy.
 Wizards of the Coast doesn't produce or endorse this website.